RozWelch/CareHub-Project4-2023/README.md

     * Click 'Enable Automatic Deploys' if you wish to automatically deploy when you push updates to Github

 * Forking the repository
-     * Locate the repository at this link https://carehub-caresearch2023.herokuapp.com/
+     * Locate the repository at this link https://github.com/RozWelch/CareHub-Project4-2023
      * At the top right of the repository, select 'Fork' from the menu
      * A copy of the repository is now created

 * Cloning the repository
-     * Locate the repository at this link https://carehub-caresearch2023.herokuapp.com/
+     * Locate the repository at this link https://github.com/RozWelch/CareHub-Project4-2023
-     * Under 'Code', there is cloning options: HTTPS, SSH, GitHub CLI.
+     * Under 'Local', there is cloning options: HTTPS, SSH, GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
      * Open the terminal
      * In the terminal change the current working directory to where you wish to put the cloned directory
      * Type: 'git clone', then paste the URL already copied from GitHub earlier
-     * Type 'enter' to create the local clone
+     * Press Enter.
+Your local clone will be created.

 ## Credits
 * Code Institue's 'I think therefore I blog' tutorial